-These small working-class houses were built at the end of the 19th century for the people who worked at the train station and railyard close by.
-To make the houses prettier and cozier, the owners painted them with bright colours and planted trees in the yards.
-Now, a century later, basically every little house in this “rainbow” block has a little garden, a little fence, and some of them even hold hostage a little garden gnome…
+These small working-class cottages were built at the end of the 19th century for the people who worked at the train station and railyard close by; to make the houses prettier and cozier, the owners painted them with bright colours and embellished them with gardens and trees.
+Now, a century later, basically every small house in this “rainbow” block has a little garden, a little fence, and some of them even hold hostage a little garden gnome…

 Everything about the Via Lincoln area is very unusual for Milan and that is why I love it so much.
-Despite the amazing renaissance buildings and townhouses between the elegant palazzos and the newest skyscrapers around Milan, this Garden neighbourhood is just unique.
+Despite the amazing renaissance buildings and townhouses among the elegant palazzos and the newest skyscrapers around Milan, this Garden neighborhood is just unique.

-I’d definitely recommend making a detour from the main tourist attractions and head towards Via Lincoln to take a few memorable pictures of Milan’s very own Notting Hill!
+If you have time I’d definitely recommend making a detour from the main tourist attractions and head towards Via Lincoln to take a few memorable pictures of Milan’s very own Notting Hill.
 And while you’re in the area, do check out the “Giardino delle Culture” painting by the street artist Millo, that is just around the corner.